nogdb/libnogdb/CONTRIBUTING.md

     ...
  }
  ```
- - Use Code > Reformat Code in CLion as a default code formatter (optional).

 ## Submit your PR
 1. Once your patches are ready, you then need to submit your pull request to the official repository.
 Make sure that you have already signed our contributors license agreement above.